alexeygrigorev/mlbookcamp-page/article/numpy.md

 <img class="img-fluid" src="img/numpy/zeros_2d.png">

-In the same way, we can use `np.ones` or `np.fill` - instead of a single number, we put in a tuple.
+In the same way, we can use `np.ones` or `np.fill` &ndash; instead of a single number, we put in a tuple.

 The dimensionality of an array is called _shape_.
 This is the first parameter we pass to the `np.zeros` function: it specifies how many rows and columns the array will have.
 To get the shape of an array, use the `shape` property: